-While Ghana is not the most popular destination among expats looking to set up their own business, entrepreneurs are attracted to the country due to its natural resources, industrious and well-educated workforce, as well as the fact that English is the language of the Ghanaian business world.
+While Ghana is not the most popular destination among expats looking to set up their own business, entrepreneurs are attracted to the country mainly owing to its natural resources, industrious and well-educated workforce, as well as the fact that English is the language of the Ghanaian business world.

 Handshakes are the norm in professional settings.
-Expats should always address people using their titles unless told otherwise.
+Expats should always address people using their titles unless told otherwise, such as Madam and Sir or Mrs and Mr.

 Dressing formally is generally appropriate in most corporate environments.
-Businesswomen often wear suits with skirts or trousers, while businessmen wear suits and ties.
+Businesswomen often wear modest suits with skirts or trousers, while businessmen wear suits and ties.
+African print material is also worn, often on Fridays.

 While gifts are not necessary, they are generally welcome.
 Gifts need not be expensive as the thought is more important than the value of the item.
 Gifts should be given using either the right hand or both hands.